bhishanpdl/Project_Web_Traffic_Timeseries_Forecasting/README.md

 # Part 4: Modelling
 For time series, probably ARIMA (or, SARIMAX) is the most popular algorithm to try on.
-I used both the usual arima model from `statsmodels` and also a dedicated library `pdarima` to fit the arima model.
+I used both the usual arima model from `statsmodels` and also a dedicated library `pmdarima` to fit the arima model.
 The details are explained in the notebook.

 After doing ARIMA modelling, I was curious what will VAR model do with this wikipedia time series.
 For VAR method to be used the columns of dataset must be